ycardon/gigaset-elements-proxy/README.md

 > ge-proxy
 ```

+Have a look on the ``examples`` directory for instructions on creating a service or configure the sensors inside home-assistant

 You can get extra help on this [home-assistant community topic](https://community.home-assistant.io/t/help-needed-with-gigaset-elements/28201) or in the [issue section](https://github.com/ycardon/gigaset-elements-proxy/issues?utf8=✓&q=is%3Aissue)

 You can also check https://github.com/lorenwest/node-config/wiki/Configuration-Files